 When planning your research, you must identify the ethical issues involved at an early stage.
 Ethical problems may arise at any stage of the research process, but typically feature at the data collection and interpretation stages.
-All work related and research projects will have to be agreed by your research supervisor to make sure that your plans conform to the Research Ethics Guidelines set by the University Centre Leeds.
-The guidelines can be found on the VLE.
-The ability to act ethically is a key graduate attribute and professional skill, so it is important that you follow these regulations closely and adhere to the guidance of your research supervisor.
+All work related and research projects will have to be agreed by your research supervisor to make that your plans conform to the Research Ethics Guidelines set by the sure guidelines can be found on the VLE.
+The ability to University Centre Leeds.
+The act ethically is a key graduate attribute and professional skill, so it is important that you follow these regulations closely and adhere to the guidance of your research supervisor.
 Before starting your research, you will be required to complete an institutional research proposal form which will ask you to consider the ethical issues associated with your research.
 Any research that involves human subjects (particularly individuals who may not be able to give fully informed consent to participate in your research project) will have ethical implications.
 In addition, any research that involves access to confidential personal data, or where there is any potential physical, mental or emotional threat to participants, carries significant ethical risks and will require detailed discussion with your research supervisor.
+It is also extremely important to consider the research setting; for example, you may be conducting